niklasbaier/instant-repo/README.md

 - still within the `pyproject.toml`, reset the `[tool.poetry]/version` and `[tool.commitizen]/version` back to `0.1.0`, and remove the `__instant_repo_version` version file
 - in `src/instant_repo/__init__.py`, reset the `__version__` back to `0.1.0`, and keep the `__instant_repo_version__`, if you want to keep a link upon which version of this project template the new pet project builds upon
 - rename all `instant-repo` and `instant_repo` references to the new pet project name (`shift+command+R` or `+H` in most IDEs)

-The documentation is hosted via GitHub pages through the `.github/workflows/ci.yaml`.
-This has to be initialized in the repo Settings > Pages > Build and deployment > Source > Deploy from a branch, > Branch > gh-pages > / (root) > Save

 ### Install project dependencies